rxOred/blog/content/post/CSharpLoader/bypassing-AMSI-with-CSharp.md

 Value at `*this->0x40` looks like a function pointer and when disasseble that address, windbg prints disassembly of `MpOav!DllRegisterServer` (another dll ? we'll see)but disassembly starts from the middle of the function.
-So I suspect this might not be a function pointer
+This might not be a function pointer after all.

 ![](/img/CSharpLoader/windbg_amsiantimalware_0xc0.png)